superchris/what-if-no-framework/slides.md

 --
 ### Good ideas from web frameworks
 * Reusable components
-* Actions up, data down
-  * AKA Dumb Components
+* Managing State
-  * AKA One way data flow
+  * One-way data flow
-  * AKA ...
+  * "data down, actions up"
 --
 ## But do we really need another (incompatible) one?
 --